ramblingsofadev/docs/authentication.md

 $allClaims = $user->getClaims();
 $allRoleClaims = $user->getClaims(ClaimType::Role);

-// Check that not only do they have a role claim type, but that its value is 'admin' if ($user->hasClaim(ClaimType::Role, 'admin')) {
+// Check that not only do they have a role claim type, but that its value is "admin" if ($user->hasClaim(ClaimType::Role, 'admin')) {
     // ...
 }